eclipsesource/tabris-js-cli/README.md

 Enable interactive console for JavaScript input.

-##### `-l, --logging`
+##### `-l, --log-requests`

+Log requests made by the app.

+##### `--log-cli-requests`

-Logs requests to the internal HTTP server of the CLI.
+Log requests to the internal HTTP server of the CLI.
 Useful for debugging connection issues during app sideloading.
 This is in *addition* to the potential log output created by the app and the watch script.
 These are enabled regardless.

 ##### `-w, --watch`

-Executes the _watch_ instead of the _build_ script given in the package.json of the app.
+Execute the _watch_ instead of the _build_ script given in the package.json of the app.
 The _watch_ script can be a long-running task.
 A _prewatch_ script will be executed before _watch_ and before the server is started.

 ##### `--no-intro`

-Does not print the available external URLs or QR code to the console, only the port.
+Do not print the available external URLs or QR code to the console, only the port.
 They can still be viewed by opening the given port in a browser.

 ##### `--qrcode-renderer`